-Once you know what their world looks like and what their pain points are, you’ll have a good idea of how you can do something meaningful to add value to their world (your deposit).
+Once you know what your prospects’ world looks like and what their pain points are, you’ll have a much better idea of how you can make a “deposit” that adds value to their world.

 I personally like to do this by:

-- Sharing their content with my network to give them increased visibility
+- Sharing their content with my network to give them additional visibility

 - Connecting them with a person they would benefit from knowing

 - Sharing content they would find helpful and useful (whether it’s mine or not)